Do I have to use my developers solicitor when buying a new build?

 When it comes to appointing your new build solicitor, you would expect to be able to shop around to find the best one to work on your behalf.
 Here we look at why this doesn't always feel possible, how to deal with pressure from your developer and shop around for the best deal.

-However, when it comes to buying a home, we know that pressure selling is – sadly – par for the course.
+However, pressure selling is – sadly – par for the course.
 Estate agents, property developers, mortgage advisors and even lenders routinely pressurise property buyers and sellers into using a solicitor not of their choosing.

-With the average property in the UK now worth around £255,000 whether you are buying or selling a property, that is a considerable amount of money to entrust to anyone.
-It is likely to be the largest financial transaction you will make in your life.
+With the average property in the UK now worth around £255,000, whether you are buying or selling a property, it is likely to be the largest financial transaction you will make in your life.
 So should you be pressured into using a solicitor chosen by a third party with vested interests?

 We don’t think so.
-And this article looks at why developers have their own solicitors and how you can avoid being forced to use them.
+So this article looks at how you can avoid being forced to use them.

 Why am I under pressure to use my developer’s new build solicitor?